Playa Del Carmen Yucatan Peninsula, Mexico Travel Guide

 Higher rates from CUN.
 Pre-booked private shuttles often better value.

-Explore Playa del Carmen and its surroundings with various rental choices for greater flexibility.
+Explore Playa and its surroundings with various rental choices for greater flexibility.

-Fifth Avenue is a primary pedestrian thoroughfare.
+Fifth Avenue is a main pedestrian thoroughfare.
 The beachfront is walkable.
-Downtown lanes are generally walkable, but sidewalks can be uneven.
+Downtown roads are generally walkable, but sidewalks can be uneven.

-A small number of dedicated cycle paths.
+Limited dedicated bicycle lanes.
 Cyclists often share roads or sidewalks.
 Exercise be wary of traffic.

-Don't walk by yourself at night in poorly lit areas away from the main tourist zone.
+Don't walk by yourself at night in poorly lit areas outside the key visitor zone.
 Avoid cycling on major highways like 307.

-Beyond the standard options, Playa del Carmen offers one-of-a-kind approaches to discover the region or assist those with specific needs.
+Beyond the standard options, Playa offers one-of-a-kind approaches to explore the region or assist those with specific needs.

 Many sidewalks in older areas are uneven, making navigation difficult.